dustoff06/CORAL/readme.md

 If you use CORAL in academic work, please cite the accompanying manuscript:

-> Fulton, L. V., Fulton, C. P., Sharma, A., & Tomić, A.
+> Fulton, L. V., Fulton, C. P., Sharma, A., & Tomic, A.
 > **CORAL: Constrained Oblique Rotation with Anchored Loadings for Fidelity-Constrained Decorrelation.**

 Full publication information will be added following publication.

 ## Authors

 **Lawrence V. Fulton**
 Christopher P. Fulton
 Arvind Sharma
-Aleksandar Tomić
+Aleksandar Tomic

 ## License